cmu-db/benchbase/README.md

 ## Publications

-If you are using this benchmark for your papers or for your work, please cite the paper:
+If you are using this framework for your papers or for your work, please cite the paper:

 [OLTP-Bench: An extensible testbed for benchmarking relational databases](http://www.vldb.org/pvldb/vol7/p277-difallah.pdf) D. E. Difallah, A. Pavlo, C. Curino, and P. Cudre-Mauroux.
 In VLDB 2014.